 - chair of the DAFF Biosecurity Reform Steering Committee

 - co-chair of the DAFF–Customs Strategic Working Group

 - deputy chair of the PISC National Biosecurity Committee

 - member of the Strategic Border Management Group

 - departmental Attendance Champion.

-Mark is DAFF's chief operating officer and also has oversight responsibility for the work of the Climate Change, Sustainable Resource Management, Government, and Finance and Business Support divisions.
+Mark is DAFF’s Chief Operating Officer and also has responsibility for the work of the Agricultural Productivity, Climate Change, Finance and Business Support, Governance, Information Services, and Sustainable Resource Management divisions.
 His other roles include:

 - member of the EMT